Travelling with your Bike?

-Most airlines now allow you to travel with your bike but they have limits on how many they will take, so always check when booking your flight.
+Most airlines now allow you to travel with your bike but they have limits on how much cycling equipment they will take, so always check their baggage rules when booking your flight.

 Of course, if you prefer not to travel with a bike, you can always rent one when you arrive.
 These bike rental companies in and around Faro have received good reviews but you will need to check if they deliver your bike to the airport.

 Planning your cycling holiday and need some self-guided routes?
 Check out our list of over 150 cycling routes below, suiting all levels.

 If you are reluctant to travel with your own bike (or all your family’s bikes), the companies listed below offer full holiday packages as well as daily guided tours including all the equipment you will need.

 As well as a popular cycling area, the Algarve has some great walks and hikes to suit all levels and tastes, with picturesque landscapes and sandy beaches to enjoy on your journey.

 Visit Algarve has published a comprehensive guide with in-depth information about walking trails in the area.
 The guide includes routes, protected areas, general advice, and plants and animals you might see on your hike.